jindev0425/learn_new_lang/README.md

 ---
 User have several avatars to speak with (e.g., Chef, tourist visiting your country, a tour guide, restaurant server) to choose from OR a random question mark.
 Start a conversation.
 Interface depends on the level.
+- Good to have: 2d/3d image of the avatar generated based on the conversation (personality, etc.).